pubkey/rxdb/docs-src/rx-document.md

 ### proxy-get
-As RxDocument is wrapped into a [Proxy-object](https://developer.mozilla.org/de/docs/Web/JavaScript/Reference/Global_Objects/Proxy), you can also directly access values instead of using the get()-function.
+All properties of a `RxDocument` are assigned as getters so you can also directly access values instead of using the get()-function.

 ```js
   // Identical to myDocument.get('name');